pocl/pocl/doc/sphinx/source/almaif.rst

 setting the base physical address to 0xE.
 This directs the driver to instead use a software emulating function from almaif/EmulationDevice.cc.
-No changes to the source OpenCL host program (e.g. accel_example.cpp) when switching between emulation, instruction-set simulation or FPGA execution
+No changes to the source OpenCL host program (e.g. accel_example.cpp) when switching between emulation, instruction-set simulation or FPGA execution.

 Wrapping new hardware component
 -------------------------------